 - Reduce stress at work.

 Sports psychologists try to improve the performance of athletes.
-This is another profession which may be more challenging in middle-income countries because athletes usually have less funding.
+This is another profession which may be more challenging in middle-income countries such as Malaysia because athletes usually have less funding.
 However, there are some sports psychologists operating in middle-income countries so it is possible.

 If you’d like to know about other professions in psychology https://careers.bps.org.uk/

 I have a psychology degree and I want to become a practicing psychologist.
 What should I do next?

 If you would like to become a practicing psychologist in Malaysia the best option would be to qualify as a clinical psychologist.
 The title of clinical psychologist is better recognised in Malaysia and there are more training opportunities.
 You could then choose to do further short training courses to specialise in forensic, sports, education, occupational or health psychology.

 Did you find this article on why you should study psychology helpful?
 If you have any questions on this topic write them in comments section at the bottom of this page and we’ll reply to you as soon as possible.
 We’d also be very happy to read any comments or opinions you may have.

 I’ve included some links to websites that I have found useful below.

 The BPS’s web guide to careers in Psychology is aimed at British Citizens but the information should still be useful.

 The APA’s guide to careers includes stories and biographies of a number of different psychologists so you can learn about their day-to-day work.